jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Time to Act Stargazer

 I know one thing.
-Thanks to to Information Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
-You're a modern cyborg!
-You hold smartphones, Wikipedia, Netflix, and whatever other majic the Information Age is yet to create.
-You'll never let go.
-We've been updating our society bit by bit to the Information Age since 1970.
+Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
+You're a modern cyborg whose been updating our society since 1970 to the Internet Age.
 It's tools are everywhere.
-Levers of power waiting for your to grab.
+Levers of power waiting for you to grab.

-And Darth Blockbuster fights to keep his Industrial age alive.
-And we know, he will never, ever, ever, "see the light".
-But I don't care.
-The game of civilization must be played.
-It's why I'm not writing to "The Executive."
+Darth Blockbuster will never, ever, ever, "see the light".
+But that's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 The fate of civilization is on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
-Open-source heroes of the Information Age who keep innovating, thinking ahead, while filling the world we majic.
-And the self-importance, short-sightedness of Darth Blockbuster—the fallen and stubborn hero of the Industrial Age who uses the trickery of dark majic and corrupted rulebook to keep himself in power.
+Open-source Jedi who've never stopped innovating, thinking ahead, and filling the world we majic.
+And the self-importance, short-sightedness of Darth Blockbuster—the fallen and stubborn hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 The fate of civilization is then, rather simple.
 Who is your hero Stargazer?
 Will you be a player god or an extra?
 We all await your choice.
 The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
 Which might look something like this...

 ## The End

-I want to write dialogues like Plato's.
-I'd love to write ones with many Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic and dark majic.
+I wanted to write dialogues for you here.
+I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform us into the Information Age with gusto worthy of Greek Mythology.
-Imagine it like Linus Tech Tips on steroids because today's "geeks" are really majicians in waiting.
+I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, to transform our society into the Internet Age.

+Imagine it like Linus Tech Tips on steroids.
+In fact, today's "geeks" are really majicians in waiting.
 Waiting to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
-Majicians make modern cyborgs and bring on the era of mass-collarboration to find which digital tools best solve our many problems.
+Majicians make modern cyborg makers; they bring on the era of mass-collarboration like Jedi warriors.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
 _An ideallized view of mass collaboration.
 No antagonists or extras, just protagonists and player gods._

-But I can't think for you.
+But I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
-At the start I asked are you happy?
-Now you have to ask your own question "Am I going to do something about it?"
+At the start I asked "are you happy?"
+Now you have to ask yourself "Am I going to do something about it?"

-On the surface we have flashy products, full employment, and stable politics.
-On the inside, our middle-class deals with stagnate wages, crushing debts, failing infrastruture, huge red-tape, antisocial behavior, political hatred, and climate change.
-Are you going to do something about it?
-You don't have to march, yell, or even tell anyone about your transformation.
-You simply have to use digital tools to make yourself less stressed, lonely, and in debt.

-Antagonists will never stop.
-Open-source protagonists have given you the tools.
-I personally just want to live in a place were life prospers.
-That's why I pray you decide to play the game, like our ancestors did for us so many times.

 Our unhappiness is a fire alarm.
-We must upgrade to the Information Age and embrace the era of mass-collaboration.
+Left and Right will take us down as they fight to stay alive in the Internet Age.
+To reverse our fortunes, we must upgrade to the Internet Age ourselves, and embrace the era of mass-collaboration.
 To do that, we need Techvolution, a new philosophy that gives the right, and duty, to frontline people to use digital tools to solve their real-life problems.

-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, car traffic, endless red-tape...
+Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, another corporate meeting, car traffic, leaky windows...
 Do you see the Industrial Age?
-Are you willing to ignore dark majic, the Death Star, drop the tools of 1969 cyborg, and become a proud Information Age cyborg?
+Do you want to improve your part of the world with new tools, and use these tools as a lever of power to affect more evolution?

 Or do you want to return to the comfort and safety of being a 1969, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?